BenSheridanEdwards/Bookstore_API_Node/README.md

-# Store RESTful API in Node.js
+# Shop RESTful API in Node.js

 RESTful API built with Node.js, Mongoose, and MongoDB